 Note: If you are in a legacy environment where you only have older PHP or MySQL versions, WordPress also works with PHP 5.2.4+ and MySQL 5.0+, but these versions have reached official End Of Life and as such may expose your site to security vulnerabilities.

 Here’s a letter you can send to your host; copy and paste!

-I'm interested in running the open-source WordPress <http://wordpress.org/> blogging software and I was wondering if my account supported the following:
+I'm interested in running the open-source WordPress <https://wordpress.org/> web software and I was wondering if my account supported the following:

 - The mod_rewrite Apache module

-We’re very aware that the latest versions of PHP and MySQL aren’t right for everyone, and that sometimes hosts can be slow or hesitant to upgrade their customers since upgrades to PHP and MySQL historically have broken applications.
+We strongly recommend the latest versions of PHP and MySQL, but we understand that this isn’t right for everyone, and that sometimes hosts can be slow or hesitant to upgrade their customers since upgrades to PHP and MySQL have historically broken applications.

 WordPress will always work on the latest versions of PHP and MySQL, which are often faster and more stable.